apache/trafficcontrol/docs/source/api/profiles_name_name_parameters.rst

 ``POST``
 ========
-Associate parameters to a profile.
-If the parameter does not exist, create it and associate to the profile.
-If the parameter already exists, associate it to the profile.
-If the parameter is already associated with the profile, keep the association.
+Associates :term:`Parameters` to a :term:`Profile`.
+If the :term:`Parameter` does not exist, creates it and associates it to the :term:`Profile`.
+If the :term:`Parameter` already exists, associates it to the :term:`Profile`.
+If the :term:`Parameter` is already associated with the :term:`Profile`, keep the association.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"